voltour2001/Programming/git.md

 # Add
-adds what changed you want to commit to the next
+Adds what changed you want to commit to the next

     Add specified file/files:

         git add "name"."extention"

     Add all files:

         git add .

 # Commit